wslu42/wslu42/README.md

   </a>
 </p>

-- 🔭 I’m currently working on *design and simulation of superconducting chips*, and as a result you probably won't see much of my daily works here lol.
-- 🌱 I’m currently learning *all potential emerging technologies to scale up supercondcuting quantum cumputers*
 - :space_invader: I'm currently cooking up a game to experiment the quantum entanglement for a room-escape type game
-- :joystick: As a hardware hobbiest I am currently putting together a table-top arcade machine with 8" screen and raspberry pi.
-This machine is expected to be used as a cheap quantum game developement platform
+- :joystick: As a hardware hobbiest I am currently putting together a table-top arcade machine with raspberry pi for [quantum game developement platform](https://github.com/wslu42/qilin) for K-12 developers.

 <!--
 - 👯 i’m looking to collaborate on ...